Compare any two graphics cards:

 Pixel Rate

-If running with a high screen resolution is important to you, then the GeForce GT 640 DDR3 is a better choice, but only just. (explain)
+If running with high levels of AA is important to you, then the GeForce GT 640 DDR3 is a better choice, but it probably won't make a huge difference. (explain)

 GeForce GT 640 DDR3 14400 Mpixels/sec